 In 2011, Steam added a Workshop feature that allows players to submit any Game Mod that they created to the Workshop so that other people can subscribe to that content and have said content automatically be installed to their game the next time the game is launched.
 The Workshop also allows people that subscribe to mods have them updated whenever the author updates the files, which is then updated when the game is launched.
 The Workshop makes downloading and distributing game mods easier for everyone.

 In 2012, Steam branched out into distribution of non-gaming software, and also introduced a system called Steam Greenlight to allow the gamer community to submit indie games and vote on whether Steam should distribute them.
 After trolls tried to submit pornography and such things as a fly-your-plane-into-the-World-Trade-Center game, coupled with people making requests of intellectual properties of different companies, Valve instituted a $100 submission charge, sending the proceeds to the Child's Play charity.
 It is important to note that this was per developer, not per game, and within a year sleazy developers were bribing players for approval, making shoddy games running entirely on Unity assets, and packing pages of the new releases with what was essentially the same game.
-Good games drowned in Sturgeon's Law.
+Good games were overshadowed by bad ones.

 In 2013, Steam introduced RPG Elements and a Collectible Card Game, of all things.
 Shortly before its 2013 Summer Sale, trading cards were introduced to several games (with the Summer Sale, not coincidentally, introducing them to many more), which are collected by playing (or sitting at the main menu of) the game in question.
 A full set of these cards (which require either trading with friends or a trip to the Steam Market to pick them up from other Steam users to obtain) earns you a badge based on that game and Steam XP, which increases your Steam level.
-Increasing your Steam Level is largely a Bragging Rights Reward, but also unlocks friends list slots and profile customization options.
+Increasing your Steam Level is largely a Cosmetic Award, but also unlocks friends list slots and profile customization options.
 In addition, themed profile backgrounds and emoticons can be earned by crafting game badges.
-The community is split into a few camps on this feature: Some decry it as a gimmicky cash-grab, some have taken to playing the market for cash, some have given a collective shrug, and others have eagerly dove into the new feature, now finally having motivation to play the extensive games collections they purchased during Steam's deep-discount periods.

 On December 2, 2014, Steam added a built-in broadcasting feature, allowing users to spectate other Steam users' game sessions.
 In 2015, Steam branched into film distribution as well, with them getting a deal with Lionsgate in April 2016.
 In March 2017, they revealed a deal with Crunchyroll to distribute select anime as well.

 In February 2017, Steam Greenlight was scrapped in favour of Steam Direct.
-While Greenlight's quality control had long been...non existant to say the least, it has been noted that Direct approves even more games than Greenlight, and effectively removes any attempt at quality control, however half-hearted, since Direct is almost entirely automated.
-Games that are ridiculously broken or deliberately offensive (such as simulating a school shooting - badly) are becoming increasingly common.
-Additionally, the opinion that Valve is not as greedy as its competitors is rapidly becoming viewed as 'naive'.
+While Greenlight's quality control had long been...non existent to say the least, it has been noted that Direct approves even more games than Greenlight, and effectively removes any attempt at quality control, however half-hearted, since Direct is almost entirely automated.

-On June 6th, 2018, Valve announced they will now allow anything that isn't illegal or trolling to be on Steam, with mixed reactions from both its fans and critics, with some seeing this as letting down their customers by giving up on quality and others seeing it as standing by their customers by supporting free speech.
+On June 6th, 2018, Valve announced they will now allow anything that isn't illegal or trolling to be on Steam.

 Of course, we have a Steam Group right here.
 Feel free to join.